wingedcatgirl/MintysSillyMod/README.md

 If you're trying out Minty's for the first time and want minimal other mods, go with [Talisman](https://github.com/MathIsFun0/Talisman) (unless you don't care about ^mult), [Challenger Deep](https://github.com/OOkayOak/Challenger-Deep) (unless you don't care about challenges) and [Spectrum Framework](https://github.com/wingedcatgirl/SpectrumFramework) (unless you don't care about the Spectrum hand as a concept).
 The rest of the list is for after that.

 ### Technical
 - [Challenger Deep](https://github.com/OOkayOak/Challenger-Deep) is required for all challenges in Minty's Mod.
-Note that it has some unresolved cross-mod bugs, so you might want to disable it if you don't care about challenges right now.
 - [Spectrum Framework](https://github.com/wingedcatgirl/SpectrumFramework) enables five-suit poker hands, which are a fun little thing to play with.
 - [Talisman](https://github.com/MathIsFun0/Talisman) enables scores above e308 and also ^mult, which is just fun imo.
 Also very technically part of the next list (we have some ^mult Jokers).